QuantEcon/lecture-source-jl/rst_files/multi_agent_models/lake_model.rst

 The transition rate from unemployment to employment will be determined by the McCall search model :cite:`McCall1970`

-All details relevant to the following discussion can be found in :doc:`our treatment <mccall_model>` of that model
+All details relevant to the following discussion can be found in :doc:`our treatment <../dynamic_programming/mccall_model>` of that model

 Reservation Wage
 ----------------